aral-rs/aral/README.md

 ## Runtime

-**Note**: Libraries should not enable any runtime feature.
+**Note**: Libraries should not enable any runtime features.
 You can choose the executor, by using cargo features.
 There can only be one enabled runtime.
 Valid features are:

 - **runtime-tokio**